Join the lab image

 Research in the Developmental Psychobiology Lab is multidisciplinary and collaborative.
 Trainees in the lab benefit from the expertise of Dr. Giesbrecht and our collaborators who are directly involved in training and supervising students.

-Area: Cumming School of Medicine, Community Health Sciences and Department of Pediatrics
+Area: Cumming School of Medicine, Department of Pediatrics

-Duration: One year; renewable for an additional year
+Duration: One year; renewable depending on available funding

 Salary: $60,000/year plus Plan C health benefits through Alberta Blue Cross.

-The Cumming School of Medicine (Departments of Community Health Sciences and Pediatrics) at the University of Calgary is seeking a postdoctoral scholar to work in the area of the early life gut microbiome and the developmental origins of health and disease (DOHaD).
+The Department of Pediatrics in the Cumming School of Medicine at the University of Calgary is seeking a postdoctoral scholar to work in the area of the early life gut microbiome and the developmental origins of health and disease (DOHaD).

-The source data for the scholar’s work is an ongoing pregnancy cohort study that recruited pregnant individuals and is prospectively following them and their children.
+The source data for the scholar’s work is an ongoing cohort study that recruited pregnant individuals and is prospectively following them and their children.
 We have collected biological samples and questionnaire data to accurately document participants' physiological and psychological experiences of stress and mental health.
-Our data set includes repeated gut microbiota (metagenomic shotgun sequencing) and metabolomics from children throughout the first 3 years of life (n=500+).
-The scholar will have immediate access to this data to address questions about the influence of the role of gut microbiota in child development outcomes.
-We will train the scholar in assessment and analysis of health behaviors, an area of neglected research in relation to the microbiome.
-These training opportunities will position the scholar with unique interdisciplinary research expertise to launch the next phase of their academic career.
+Our data set includes repeated gut microbiota (metagenomic shotgun sequencing) and metabolomics from children throughout the first 4 years of life (n=500+).
+The scholar will have immediate access to this data to address questions about the influence of the gut microbiota on child development outcomes.
+This training opportunity will position the scholar with unique interdisciplinary research expertise to launch the next phase of their academic career.

 Qualifications: